 Herbs especially suited for use in healing and protecting the skin include rose hips, evening primrose oil, green tea, echinacea, sage, ginseng, calendula, burdock root, rosemary, aloe, dandelion, lavender, and chamomile.
 Any herbal tea that cleanses the blood can be used to improve the skin.
-Drink in tea or apply as lotion.
+Drink in tea and apply as wash or lotion.

-Essential oils can work wonders on the skin.
-Ylang-ylang, lavender, sandalwood, and frankincense are favorites.
-Aging skin benefits from gentle massage with rose oil (blended with a good carrier like almond or grape seed oil).
+Ylang-ylang, lavender, sandalwood, and frankincense are favorite essential oils for the skin.
+Aging skin benefits from gentle massage with rose oil or carrot seed oil (blended with a good carrier like almond or grape seed oil).

 Moisturizers that contain petroleum products like mineral oil just sit on the skin.
 These moisturizers can block pores and cause blackheads.
 Any good vegetable oil is much more appropriate.
 Almond oil, walnut oil, olive oil, safflower oil, sesame seed oil, grape seed oil, and jojoba oil sink in to deliver nutrients and are sold at most health food stores.